Calamansi: Name

-Calamansi was formerly identified as Citrus mitis Blanco, C. microcarpa Bunge or C. madurensis Lour., all those referred to it as a citrus.
-Swingle's system of citrus classification would put kumquats into a separate genus, Fortunella, making the calamansi an intergeneric hybrid, and in 1975 it was given the hybrid name × Citrofortunella mitis by John Ingram and Harold E. Moore based on Blanco's species name, but in 1984, D. Onno Wijnands pointed out that Bunge's species name, C. microcarpa (1832), predated Blanco's Citrus mitis (1837), making × Citrofortunella microcarpa the proper name.
-Phylogenetic analysis now places the kumquat within the same genus as other citrus, meaning that its hybrids, including those formerly named as × Citrofortunella, likewise belong in Citrus.
+Calamansi was formerly identified as Citrus mitis Blanco, C. microcarpa Bunge or C. madurensis Lour.
+All those referred to it as a citrus.
+Swingle's system of citrus classification put kumquats into a separate genus, Fortunella, making the calamansi an intergeneric hybrid in that older system.
+In 1975 it was therefore given the hybrid name × Citrofortunella mitis by John Ingram and Harold E. Moore based on Blanco's species name.
+In 1984, D. Onno Wijnands pointed out that Bunge's species name, C. microcarpa (1832), predated Blanco's Citrus mitis (1837), making × Citrofortunella microcarpa the proper name.
+Phylogenetic analysis now places the kumquat within the same genus as other citrus, meaning that its hybrids with other Citrus, including those formerly named as × Citrofortunella, likewise belong in Citrus.

+Citrus × depressa (shikwasa), a similar citrus native to Taiwan and Okinawa, is sometimes called "calamansi" in English.

 Description

 Calamansi, Citrus x microcarpa, is a shrub or small tree growing to 3–6 m.
 The plant is characterized by wing-like appendages on the leaf petioles and white or purplish flowers.
 The fruit of the calamansi resembles a small, round lime, usually 25-35 mm in diameter, but sometimes up to 45 mm.
 The center pulp and juice is the orange color of a tangerine with a very thin orange peel when ripe.
 Each fruit contains 8 to 12 seeds.